Fosfomycin Side Effects

 Applies to fosfomycin: oral powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking fosfomycin:Rare
+You should check with your doctor immediately if any of these side effects occur when taking fosfomycin:Rare

 - Blood in the urine